How to Buy a Pre-Owned Hermès Bag in Egypt Without Regret

 He came to Cairo before any of that.
 He met us at Abo Tarek, because if you are trusting someone to represent your market in a country, you eat where the city actually eats.
 He spent the day.
 He understood what was being built here.
 He backed it.
 Four months of due diligence, one afternoon in Cairo, and a handshake that gave Egypt access to the deepest authenticated Hermès source on earth.

 This guide is written from that position.
 Not from the outside looking in.
-Here is what every buyer of pre-owned Hermès in Egypt needs to know.
+Here is what every buyer of a pre-owned Birkin in Egypt, a pre-owned Kelly in Egypt, or any pre-owned Hermès needs to know before the deposit is sent.

 Why does pre-owned Hermès hold its value better than any other luxury bag?